senacor/InnoLabFacebookMessenger/docs/fb_chatbot_basics/README.md

 ## Message signature validation

 To make sure each call is made by your application and not modified by anybody else, Facebook provides a hash of the message body, created with your app secret.
-Make sure to check the messages integrity!
+Make sure to check the message's integrity!

 ```javascript
 /**